thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-18-scripting-vrealize-automation-using-powershell.md

 $header.Add("Content-Type", 'application/json')
 {% endhighlight %}

-To summarize, on the first line we create a new dictionary with the variable name `$header` that has a key type of string, and a value type of string.
+To summarize, on the first line we create a new dictionary with the variable name `$header` that has a key type of string and a value type of string.
 The second line specifies an `Accept` value of `application/json` so that we get JSON data back.
 The third line specifies a `Content-Type` of `application/json` so the server knows we are sending them JSON formatted data.

 Everything is now configured to actually perform authentication against the server and get a **bearer token to be used in every future API request**.
-This token is exceptionally important, and we can use it multiple times, until the token is expired.
+This token is exceptionally important, and we can use it multiple times until the token is expired.
 It is sent with an expiry time, so you can determine how long it is valid for.

 To perform authentication and get the bearer token, we can leverage the `Invoke-RestMethod` module, and perform a `-Method Post`.
 Basically, we want to post the `$data` JSON object to the `$uri`.
 In other words, we post the credentials and tenant to the URL of the REST API.
 We must also specify that the POST should use the `$header` value we previously specified.
 Basically, that we are sending JSON, and want JSON back in return.
 It is useful to grab the _response_, a JSON object, and store it in a variable.
 The variable name we will use is `$response`.
 The following line of code performs the POST: